rdmorganiser/rdmorganiser.github.io/en/project.md

 * extension of interfaces to authentication and authorisation systems
 * participation in the effort of creating an international exchange format for DMP
 * improvement of technical installation, maintenance and update procedures
+* sustainibility and community building
+* dissemination and training

 The RDMO collaborates with multiple institutions, discipline specific and other scientific organisations, and also international initiatives to ensure the usefulness and sustainability of the software and its applications.
 For questions and contact, pleasae send a mail to [rdmo-team@listserv.dfn.de].